 About the Finnish national biogas statistics:

-Collection, analysis and publication of the Finnish national biogas statistics and the state of the Finnish biogas industry was an initiative of the Finnish Biogas Association in 1994.
+Collection, analysis and publication of the Finnish national biogas statistics and the state of the Finnish biogas industry was initiated in 1994.
 It was conducted until 2009 by the University of Joensuu.
 Since 2010 the University of Eastern Finland has been in charge of these studies, enabled by co-operation with the Finnish Environment Institute and the Finnish biogas industry.
 Collected statistics with analysis has been published in a series of Biogas Plant Registers, which now contain 19 volumes.
 The first three volumes included 3 years each, and the rest of the volumes have included 1 year each.
 All volumes maintain historical data series since 1994.
 They have been written in Finnish, with an English abstract.
 Starting from register 20 tables and figure texts have been provided in English.
 Transportation sector was not originally part of this work, but it has been included since 2010.
 The traffic biogas section covers in each volume the whole history of biogas utilization in transportation, which began in 1941.
 These publications deliver biogas statistics for the official Finnish energy statistics published by Statistics Finland.